 So I called the veterinarian’s inquiry line at the USDA Center For Veterinary Biologics (CVB) in Ames, Iowa.
 Their Biologics Specialist, a PhD in Molecular Biology, was uninformative, condescending and moderately hostile.
 Not only would he not discuss vaccine reactions with me, he told me that all adverse events (bad reactions) reports that the CVB receives from the public and veterinarians alike become “proprietary” – property of the vaccine manufacturers and I was not allowed to see them.
 So I asked to view the initial safety studies submitted to the CVB when the vaccines were initially approved.
-He refused that as well and chuckled that any attempts I might make to obtain additional information under The Freedom of Information Act (ref) would be unsuccessful as well.
-He was wrong. (ref)
+He refused that as well and chuckled that any attempts I might make to obtain additional information under The Freedom of Information Act ( read here ) would be unsuccessful as well.
+He was wrong.

 Dog owners like you are in a unique situation when it comes to your pet’s vaccine safety and efficacy.
 Although all human vaccines are reviewed for safety and efficacy by the FDA; all animal vaccines are supposed to be reviewed for their safety and efficacy by the US Department of agriculture under an archaic law, The Virus-Serum and Toxin Act of 1913.
-That law was enacted because of some worthless pig vaccines that came on the pork producers market. (ref) You can see any bad reaction reports on the vaccines you and your family receive anytime.
+That law was enacted because of some worthless pig vaccines that came on the pork producers market.
+You can see any bad reaction reports on the vaccines you and your family receive anytime.
 The FDA posts all of them that they or the manufacturers receive online.
 But you are not allowed to see the same information when it comes to your dog or cat.

 Over the years, the veterinary establishment (AVMA) has developed an inflexible, pyramidal structure – much like the old monarchies of Europe.
 Their official position is that vaccine dose has nothing to do with bad (“adverse events”) reactions.
 The one-size-fits-all vaccine dogma reigns supreme and it is considered blasphemy to question it.
-I have plenty of projects on my “to-do” list and wasn’t thrilled to have another.
-Besides, I am already considered by the AVMA to be a subversive. (ref)

 First I decided to write to the most knowledgeable person I knew of regarding vaccines, Dr. Plotkin to ask him his thoughts.
 Dr. Plotkin replied that my “perception that there were no studies that addressed the question [of proper dose size scaled to body weight] was correct”.
 He went on to write that most human beings at specific ages just do not differ enough in weight for those type of studies to have been a priority.
 He acknowledged that that most certainly was not the case in dogs.